HypeCheck

 Red Flags to Watch For

-• People with gallstones or bile duct obstruction should avoid artichoke — it stimulates bile flow and could worsen these conditions
+• People with gallstones or bile duct obstruction should avoid artichoke supplements — bile-stimulating effects can worsen these conditions.

-• Limited published research available — most claims rely on traditional use or very small studies
+• Limited published research available — most health claims rely on traditional use or small, low-quality studies.

 Products Containing Artichoke Root